-B. Peter Morgane Student Research Fellowship
+A. Peter Morgane Student Research Fellowship

 - 1. All qualified applications (see section II and III) will be forwarded to the UNE COM Committee on Research and Scholarship for critical/competitive review. - 2.
 If the mentor (primary or co-mentor) listed for a particular application is a member of the Committee, he/she will recuse himself/herself from the review of that application. - 3.
 Ad hoc reviewers may be assigned by the Research Committee. - 4.
-Recipients of the Peter Morgane Student Research Fellowship and their mentors will be notified by May 8th.
+Recipients of the Peter Morgane Student Research Fellowship and their mentors will be notified by April 8th.

-NOTE TO APPLICANTS: 1) Refer to the review guidelines (see Appendix B) to craft a competitive application.
+NOTE TO APPLICANTS:

-- 2) In order to receive and maintain the award, the applicant must be in and remain in good academic standing during the award period. - 3) Students who apply for Peter Morgane funding, but their applications are not selected for funding, may request a meeting with Dr. Ling Cao [lcao@une.edu] to discuss the strengths and weaknesses of their applications. - C. If you applied for both Fellowships and your application successfully meets the review criteria by both Committees, the Fellowship you indicated as the priority on your application will be considered first as funding is distributed.
+- a.
+Refer to the review guidelines (see Appendix B) to craft a competitive application. - b.
+In order to receive and maintain the award, the applicant must be in and remain in good academic standing during the award period. - c.
+Students who apply for Peter Morgane funding, but their applications are not selected for funding, may request a meeting with Dr. Ling Cao [lcao@une.edu] to discuss the strengths and weaknesses of their applications.